erichgess/erichgess.github.io/source/_posts/2016-03-21-purely-functional-data-structures-chapter-2-binary-search-trees.markdown

 case and, in fact, the compiler throws an error because `Tree` must explicitly have the `comparison` constraint in order for the member methods to work.

+### IsMember
+Checking membership in the tree is the first of the two absolutely necessary functions for our BST.
+The logic is rather simple, but here I've started trying out the `function` structure for when I'm writing a "polymorphic" function and leaving out explicity parameters.
+I rarely used the `function` expression in the past so this is helping me to get a feel for this as a part of my toolbox.

+Leaving out the parameters in the function definition is the [point free](https://en.wikipedia.org/wiki/Tacit_programming) style of programming.
+Since point free style cuts out one source of self documentation in code, I'm not sure I really like it.
+However, it fits well with the `function` expression since the focus is the _patterns_ that are being matched and that documents the parameters well enough.

+{% codeblock lang:fsharp %}
+let rec isMember = function
+  | (x,Empty) -> false
+  | (x, Tree(l, n, r)) ->
+    if x < n then isMember (x, l)   // Experimenting with a new format for if/then.
+I like having the condition and it's direct conclusion on the same line elif x > n then isMember(x,r)
+    else true
+{% endcodeblock %}

+### Insert
+The insert function is a little more complex than `isMember`:  it needs to handle inserting a new value into an immutable tree data structure:
+{% codeblock lang:fsharp %}
+let rec insert (x,s) =
+  match s with
+  | Empty -> Tree (Empty, x, Empty)
+  | Tree(l,n,r) ->
+    if x < n then Tree(insert (x,l), n, r)
+    elif x > n then Tree(l, n, insert (x,r))
+    else s
+{% endcodeblock %}
+`insert` travels from the root node, down the tree, visiting only the nodes on the way to where the new node will get inserted.
+This is called the _search path_.
+As it moves, `insert` makes a copy of each node on the search path.
+The nodes are copied so that they can store the path to the new value, the nodes on the search path are the minimum number of nodes that need to be copied.
+And of course, because data is immutable, we have to copy some nodes in order to make our insert.

+This diagram shows what's happening in a nicely visual form.
+The brown nodes are the copied nodes on the search path, the dashed lines represent the new links in those nodes.
+Note that most of the original tree remains used in the new 'post insert' tree.
+A copy of `7` was made and it's left child is the new `5` node, then a copy of `4` is made so that `4`'s right points to the new `7`.  `4`'s left still points to the old tree.
 {% img /images/posts/purefds_ch2/bst_insert.png %}

+### Problem 2.2
+In this problem, we have to update `isMember` to reduce the number of conditions in the execution path.
+This is done by propagating the last checked value through the traversal and removing the `>` check:

+{% codeblock lang:fsharp %}
+let isMember2 (x, t) =
+  let rec check = function
+  | (x, None, Empty) -> false
+  | (x, Some prev, Empty) ->  x = prev
+  | (x, prev, Tree(l,n,r)) ->
+    if x < n then check (x, None, l) else check (x, Some n, r)

+  check (x, None, t)
+{% endcodeblock %}

+`isMember2` was my first attempt.
+While the last pattern matching expression has only one conditional rather than two, it also has an additional pattern match check and so it seems unlikely that the number of condition checks is actually reduced.
+I took a look at the IL for this code and verified that it does indeed have just as many conditions as `isMember.
+The worst part is, that pattern match check must get executed every time.

+My second attempt became less idiomatic but it successfully reduces the number of required conditionals:

+{% codeblock lang:fsharp %}
+let rec isMember2' (x, prev: 'a option, t) = match (x, prev, t) with
+  | (x, prev, Empty) ->  if prev.IsSome then x = prev.Value else false
+  | (x, prev, Tree(l,n,r)) ->
+    if x < n then isMember2' (x, None, l) else isMember2' (x, Some n, r)
+{% endcodeblock %}

+While working on this code, I noticed that in F# I'm much more comfortable writing `if` expressions on a single line.
+In other languages, I almost never do this (not counting the ternary operator in the C family).

+### Problem 2.3: improving insert
+If we insert a value that's already in the tree, then the resulting tree will be identical to the input tree.
+However, the current `insert` function will still copy all the nodes on the search path.
+This problem Okasaki has us fix that by throwing a fault if the value is already in the tree.
+This will bubble a break up through the recursive path and break the execution path before any copies are made:

+{% codeblock lang:fsharp %}
+let rec insert2 (x,s) =
+  match s with
+  | Empty -> Tree (Empty, x, Empty)
+  | Tree(l,n,r) ->
+    if x < n then Tree(insert2 (x,l), n, r)
+    elif x > n then Tree(l, n, insert2 (x,r))
+    else failwith "Element already exists
+{% endcodeblock %}

+Finally, we combine this update with the update to `isMember` to optimize insertion even more:

+{% codeblock lang:fsharp %}
+let rec insert3 (x, prev: 'a option, t) = match t with
+  | Empty -> if prev.IsSome && x = prev.Value
+             then failwith "Element already exists"
+             else Tree (Empty, x, Empty)
+  | Tree(l, n, r) ->
+    if x < n
+    then Tree(insert3 (x, prev, l), n, r) else Tree(l, n, insert3 (x, Some n, r)
+{% endcodeblock %}